Revou-FSSE-Feb26/milestone-1-Arzy4/README.md

     - HTML for website structure, focusing on semantic HTML
     - CSS for website style, using Flexbox, Grid, Media Queries, Transitions
     - JavaScript for interactivity

-### Responsive Design Implementation

-This website is designed to be fully responsive across various screen sizes using CSS media queries.

-Key implementations include:
-- Use of media queries to adjust layout for mobile, tablet, and desktop screens
-- Flexible layouts using Flexbox and Grid to maintain structure
-- Responsive image scaling using max-width and percentage-based sizing
-- Adaptive spacing and alignment to ensure readability on smaller devices
-- Carousel feature for Skills & Projects optimized for screens ≤1200px

 ---